letera1/letera1/README.md

 I'm a passionate **Software Engineering Student** with expertise in both frontend and backend development.
 My journey in tech is driven by curiosity and the desire to build solutions that make an impact.

-🔭 **Currently working on**: Next.js full-stack applications with AI integration
+🔭 **Currently working on**: Full-stack applications with AI integration

 ---